NATIONAL HAMMOCK DAY

 On July 22nd, relax in the shade and enjoy National Hammock Day.
 These portable, comfortable slings create excellent napping spaces no matter where you are!

-A hammock, used for swinging, sleeping or resting, is a sling made of fabric, rope or netting.
+A hammock is a sling made of fabric, rope or netting.
 When suspended between two points, a hammock forms a sling used for swinging, sleeping or resting.
-They are made from fabric, rope or netting.
-Usually, a hammock suspends between two points such as trees or posts.
+We usually suspend a hammock between trees or posts.

-Though the hammock dates back thousands of years to Central America where it protected people from creatures and dirt, the netted bed didn’t find Europe until explorers brought it back in the 17th century.
+The hammock dates back thousands of years to Central America where it protected people from creatures and dirt.
+However, the netted bed didn’t find Europe until explorers brought it back in the 17th century.
 Not long after, the hammock found its way onto naval ships, providing comfort and maximizing space.

 After swaying across the oceans, the hammock eventually became a more leisurely item.
 Made from a variety of fabrics, it suspended between trees in backyards and at lake cabins.
 Easily packed into a backpack, hammocks became essential elements of survival.
 Hikers, campers and mountain climbers added the light and compact sleep sling to their kits.

-If the leisure of hammocks seems ho-hum to you, don’t go.
+If the leisure of hammocks seems ho-hum to you, don’t go the relaxing route.
 Extreme hammocking puts the adventure into your rest and relaxation.
 Thrill-seekers sleep in hammocks hundreds of feet above a canyon floor.

 Whether you use a hammock to take a nap or as a convenient tool in your camping kit, July 22nd second recognizes one innovative way to catch some sleep.

 Hang up your hammock and take a nap.
 Use your own or borrow a hammock to celebrate.
-Post on social media using #NationalHammockDay.
+Host a hammock event, encouraging others to relax in the great outdoors.
+Share photos of your hammock experience by posting on social media using #NationalHammockDay.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!